AMRverse/AMRrulesValidator/README.md

 19. **evidence grade and limitations**: Validates evidence grades against allowed values.
 For evidence limitations, checks that mulitple limitations are separated by a comma, and not a different delimiter.
 Checks limitations are one of the allowed values.
 Checks that if evidence grade is not `high`, an evidence limitation is provided.

-Allowable values for some columns are specified within `constants.py`, and should match the current version of the AMRrules spec:
+Allowable values for some columns are specified within `constants.py`, and should match the current version of the AMRrules spec.

 ### Cleaning a rules file